 Wright State provides comprehensive medical and pharmacy coverage for benefit-eligible employees and their eligible dependents through Anthem Blue Cross Blue Shield.

 Employees appointed to work 75% FTE or greater have the flexibility to decide which plan option is best for them and their families.
 Both plan options provide coverage for the same types of medical services and providers; however, the employee’s out-of-pocket costs for each service varies based on the plan elected.

-Open enrollment is an annual opportunity for employees to change their benefit elections, Changes made during open enrollment take effect on January 1, 2021.
-Employees can make the following elections related to their medical plan through WINGS Express beginning October 29 through November 16, 2020:
+Open enrollment is an annual opportunity for employees to change their benefit elections.
+Changes made during open enrollment take effect the following January.
+Employees can make the following elections related to their medical plan during open enrollment:

 - Continue current plan

 - Enroll in a plan

 - Add eligible dependents (spouse and/or children)

 - Remove eligible or ineligible dependents (spouse and/or children)

 Understand your options by using the tools and resources below to help you make an informed decision:

 PPO 80/20 Plan Resources: